levitskyyy/telegram-parser/README.md

 - **OpenAI Errors**: Check API key and limits
 - **No Notifications**: Ensure bot is added to groups with read permissions

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first.

 ## 📞 Contacts

-If you have questions, write to issues or email: your-email@example.com
+If you have questions, write to issues or telegram: t.me/ew2df

 ---